 Next, let’s look at what you can achieve using both Jungle Scout and AMZScout.

 - Access to Product Research Data.
 Both Jungle Scout and AMZScout give you access to an extensive product database, which includes product history.
 Brainstorm product ideas and spy on competitors to decide what you should sell.
-I did find Jungle Scout’s product history to be broader, though.
+I did find Jungle Scout’s product history to be broader and I absolutely love their Niche hunter tool.

 - Access to Keyword Research Data.
 Discover what potential customers are searching for and which keyword opportunities you should take advantage of.
 You can also monitor keyword performance to optimize your product listings further.